cdglissov/postgres_dbt/README.md

+# dbt playground
+You can use this to set up a local playground for dbt using Postgres.
+Follow the setup below.

-# Setting up docker and postgres
+# Setting up docker and Postgres

 Follow: